thumpa/Gmail2Drive/README.md

 This repository contains two Google Apps Scripts:

-## mail2markdown.gs
+## mail2markdown.gs Summary

 This is a Google Apps Script to export emails from Gmail with the selected label to a specified folder as both markdown and PDF files.
-This was originally created to get AI meeting summaries out of my email and into Obsidian as markkdown files.
+This was originally created to get AI meeting summaries out of my email and into Obsidian as markdown files.
 The styling for the markdown export has been based on emails from Fathom.ai, so may need adjustments if using a different service or if the emails have a different layout.
-Processed emails are automatically starred so it will only generate files for new emails.
+Processed emails are marked with a "Processed" label to prevent duplicate processing.

-## attachment2drive.gs
+## attachment2drive.gs Summary

 This is a Google Apps Script to automatically save PDF attachments from Gmail emails with a specified label to a structured folder on Google Drive.
 It was created to handle recurring PDF attachments (like monthly invoices) by saving them with standardized names and organizing them by year.
 The script marks processed emails with a "Processed" label to prevent duplicate processing, and allows for flexible folder structures and file naming conventions.

 ---